Anon-Planet/thgtoa/links.md

 - Premium content such as ad-free content or updated content
 - Merchandising

-**Anonymous Planet does not participate in any sponsoring, adveristing, or affiliate programs for any entity.
-We only rely on anonymous donations in a closed transparent loop system.
-Anonymous Planet does not endorse any sponsored/affiliate/premium content that may be present in the links below.**
+**Anonymous Planet does not participate in any sponsoring, endorsement, advertising, or other affiliate programs for any entity.
+We only rely on anonymous donations in a closed, transparent loop system.**

 All the links below are listed in alphabetical order: